NotRequiem/screenshare-tool/README.md

 # Currently In Development
 - Improvements for the Macro Memory Scanner: Ongoing enhancements to bolster macro memory scanning capabilities.

-- Speed Improvements for the NFTS Scanner Modules: Addressing performance concerns to expedite scanning processes.
-- Minecraft Client class modifications: Detections for modified java classes in legit clients by scanning client's memory.
+- Minecraft External Java Cheats: Detections for external java cheats that cannot be detected with DComLaunch, javaw's memory or Prefetch.

 # Features
 > `1.` Detects onboard memory macros in both mouse and keyboard devices by using low level hooks.